dkwok94/holbertonschool-low_level_programming/0x1B-makefiles/README.md

 ```
 $ make -f 2-Makefile
 gcc    -c -o main.o main.c
-gcc    -c -o holberton.o holberton.c
+gcc    -c -o dhk.o dhk.c
-gcc main.o holberton.o -o holberton
+gcc main.o dhk.o -o dhk
 $ make -f 2-Makefile
-gcc main.o holberton.o -o holberton
+gcc main.o dhk.o -o dhk
 $ echo "/* DHK */" >> main.c
 $ make -f 2-Makefile
 gcc    -c -o main.o main.c
-gcc main.o holberton.o -o holberton
+gcc main.o dhk.o -o dhk
 ```

-**[3-Makefile](3-Makefile)** - The name of the executable must be `holberton`, and `all` rule builds the executable, the `clean` rule deletes all emacs and vim temporary files along with the executable, the `oclean` deletes all the object files, the `fclean` deletes the emacs temporary files, the executable, and the object files, and `re` forces recompilation of all source files.
+**[3-Makefile](3-Makefile)** - The name of the executable must be `dhk`, and `all` rule builds the executable, the `clean` rule deletes all emacs and vim temporary files along with the executable, the `oclean` deletes all the object files, the `fclean` deletes the emacs temporary files, the executable, and the object files, and `re` forces recompilation of all source files.
 The variables:

 `CC`: the compiler
 `SRC`: the `.c` files